On the intersection of local Arthur packets for classical groups and applications: Local Arthur packets containing tempered representations

-Here is our main theorem in general case. \begin{thm} Let $\psi$ be a local Arthur parameter. \begin{enumerate} \item [1.] $ \Pi_{\psi}$ contains a tempered representation only if $\psi$ is of chain shape. \item [2.]
+Here is our main theorem in the general case. \begin{thm} Let $\psi$ be a local Arthur parameter. \begin{enumerate} \item [1.] $ \Pi_{\psi}$ contains a tempered representation only if $\psi$ is of chain shape. \item [2.]
 Suppose $\psi$ is of chain shape.
-Denote
+Let